kimvandenhouten/PyJobShopSTNUs/README.md

 `PYTHONPATH`.

 ## CSTNU tool
 The STNU-based algorithms make use of the Java CSTNU tool* by Robert Posenato.
 This repository contains a JAR file that enables running the Java code from Python.
-Please refer to ... to find more information about the CSTNU tool.
+Please refer to the reference below to find more information about the CSTNU tool.

 * Posenato, R. (2022).
 CSTNU Tool: A Java library for checking temporal networks.
 SoftwareX, 17, 100905.